-I also see the information of use in history classes and our language classes where they also look into the culture of the country.
+The tools below could be useful for either history of geography if they were focusing on local studies.
+I also see potential for the information to be used in our language classes where they also look into the culture of the country.

 To begin you will need to: